 Newspapers, magazines, television, and radio stations can be a key conduit of information about local cultural events and festivals.
 Although there are no network television stations located within Oconee County, local residents are served by major network affiliate stations based in the Greenville-Spartanburg area.
-One company publishes two newspapers in Oconee County.
-The Journal is published daily Tuesday through Sunday, and The Journal Limited is a free publication available weekly.
+Three newspapers are published in the County.
+The Seneca Daily Journal & Messenger is published daily, while the Westminster News and the Keowee Courier are weekly newspapers serving the Westminster and Walhalla communities.
 Of the six radio stations based in the County, four are in Seneca, one is in Westminster, and one in Walhalla.
 Three of the stations broadcast country music, one contemporary religious programming, one adult contemporary music, and one urban contemporary.